FabienNeibaf/Calculator/README.md

 # :hash: Calculator

 This is an evolving calculator that takes a mathematical expression and evaluates it.
+In the core, it:
+- Takes the user input,
+- Normalizes it,
-In the core it takes the user input, normalizes it, creates an expression object from the normalized input and evalutes the expresion.
+- Creates an expression object from the normalized input, and
+- Evaluates the expression.

 I planned to make it more complex but it's a start.

 # :electric_plug: Set up